The Hodge conjecture for powers of K3 surfaces of Picard number 16: Introduction

-Let $X$ be a K3 surface and denote by $T(X)$ its transcendental lattice with its induced Hodge structure of weight two.
+Let $X$ be a K3 surface, and denote by $T(X)$ its transcendental lattice with its induced Hodge structure of weight two.
 In the study of the Hodge conjecture for powers of $X$ a central role is played by the endomorphism field $E$ of $T(X)$.
-If $E$ is a CM field, then the Hodge conjecture for all powers of $X$ is known to hold: Buskin \cite{buskin2019every} and again Huybrechts \cite{huybrechts2019motives} using derived categories prove the Hodge conjecture for the square of these K3 surfaces.
-Then Ram{\'o}n--Mar{\'\i} \cite{mari2008hodge} shows that for K3 surfaces with a CM endomorphism field the Hodge conjecture for the square implies the Hodge conjecture for all powers of these K3 surfaces.
-On the other hand, if $E$ is a totally real field the situation is much different: Unlike the CM case, the algebra of Hodge classes in $\bigotimes^\bullet T(X)$ is never generated by degree two-elements: The determinant of the transcendental lattice $\det T(X)\in T(X)^{\otimes \dim T(X)}$ gives an example of an \textit{exceptional} Hodge class, i.e., a Hodge class in the tensor algebra of $T(X)$ that cannot be expressed in terms of Hodge classes in $T(X)^{\otimes 2}$.
-Thus, in particular, it is not sufficient to prove the Hodge conjecture for the square of these surfaces.
+If $E$ is a CM field, then the Hodge conjecture for all powers of $X$ is known to hold: Buskin \cite{buskin2019every} and, again, Huybrechts \cite{huybrechts2019motives}, using derived categories, prove the Hodge conjecture for the square of these K3 surfaces.
+Ram{\'o}n--Mar{\'\i} \cite{mari2008hodge} then shows that for K3 surfaces with a CM endomorphism field, the Hodge conjecture for the square implies the Hodge conjecture for all powers of these K3 surfaces.
+On the other hand, if $E$ is a totally real field, the situation is more difficult.
+Unlike the CM case, the algebra of Hodge classes in $\bigotimes^\bullet T(X)$ is never generated by degree-two elements: The determinant of the transcendental lattice $\det T(X)\in T(X)^{\otimes \dim T(X)}$ gives an example of an \textit{exceptional} Hodge class, i.e., a Hodge class in the tensor algebra of $T(X)$ that cannot be expressed in terms of Hodge classes in $T(X)^{\otimes 2}$.
+In particular, we see that it is not sufficient to prove the Hodge conjecture for the square of these surfaces.
 Moreover, if the endomorphism field of $X$ is not $\Q$, the determinant is not the unique exceptional Hodge class.
-Indeed, we prove the following: \begin{thm}[Theorem \ref{generators in the case of totally real K3}] Let $X$ be a K3 surface with a totally real endomorphism field $E$.
+Indeed, we prove the following: \begin{thm}[Theorem \ref{generators in the case of totally real K3}] Let $X$ be a K3 surface with totally real endomorphism field $E$.
 Then, any Hodge class in $\bigotimes^{\bullet}T(X)$ can be expressed in terms of Hodge classes of degree two and the exceptional Hodge classes in $T(X)^{\otimes r},$ where $r\coloneqq \dim_E T(X)$. \end{thm} In particular, one sees that $\det T(X)$ decomposes as tensor product of exceptional Hodge classes of lower degree.
-To see what these exceptional classes are, consider the direct sum decomposition of the complex vector space $T(X)_\C$ into eigenspaces $T(X)_\C=\bigoplus_\s V_\s$ induced by the action of the field $E$ on the space $T(X)$, where the direct sum runs over all embeddings $\sigma\colon E \hookrightarrow \C$.
+To see what these exceptional classes are, consider the decomposition $T(X)_\C=\bigoplus_\s V_\s$ of the complex vector space $T(X)_\C$ into eigenspaces for the action of the field $E$, where the direct sum runs over all embeddings $\sigma\colon E \longhookrightarrow \C$.
 The classes $\det V_\sigma\in (T(X)_\C)^{\otimes r}$ are of type $(r,r)$, but are not rational.
 However, it can be shown that the space $\langle \det V_\s\rangle_{\s}$ is indeed rational, i.e., spanned by Hodge classes.
 These are the exceptional Hodge classes appearing in the theorem.
-In particular, to prove the Hodge conjecture for all powers of a K3 surface with a totally real endomorphism field, one needs to show the Hodge conjecture for the square of the given K3 surface, i.e., prove that all classes in $\mathrm{End}_{\mathrm{Hdg}(X)}(T(X))$ are algebraic, and then show that one of the exceptional classes in $T(X)^{\otimes r}$ is algebraic on $X^r$.
-Indeed, if one of these exceptional classes is algebraic, then by applying the endomorphisms in $\mathrm{End}_{\mathrm{Hdg}(X)}(T(X))$ we see that all of them are algebraic.
+In particular, to prove the Hodge conjecture for all powers of a K3 surface $X$ with a totally real endomorphism field, one needs to show the Hodge conjecture for the square $X^2$, i.e., prove that all classes in $\mathrm{End}_{\mathrm{Hdg}(X)}(T(X))$ are algebraic, and then show that one of the exceptional classes in $T(X)^{\otimes r}$ is algebraic on $X^r$.
+Indeed, if one of these exceptional classes is algebraic, then, applying the endomorphisms in $\mathrm{End}_{\mathrm{Hdg}(X)}(T(X))$, we see that all of them are algebraic.